 - People can gather in groups of up to 100, while maintaining the recommended personal distance.

-- No festivals or larger cultural events should be held before 30 August.
+- All events such as festivals or larger events should be postponed or cancelled.

-- Bars, restaurants and venues are advised to close at a certain time.
+- Bars, restaurants and venues are advised to close at 22.

 Guidelines for limiting social interaction